 The state requires the bond as a financial form of protection should the well constructor create any damages to the state or public by abandoning the job or departing from construction standards.
 Jet has the best rate available for water well constructors, whether for the individual or professional constructor.

-The cost for the $20,000 Water Well constructor Bond is $200.
-For individuals needing the $10,000 Landowner’s Water Well Bond, the cost is $10.
-Either way, the bond is issued automatically online.
-Other insurance companies and their agents may have varying rates, but not with Jet.
-Our rates below are final.
+The cost for the $20,000 Water Well constructor Bond starts at $100 for a year or $10 monthly and is based on a credit check of the owner.
+For individuals needing the $10,000 Landowner’s Water Well Bond, the cost is $100, but is guaranteed at that rate.
+Either way, the bond can be issued automatically online in minutes.

 |$10,000 Landowner Bond||$10||$100|

 By cutting out the middleman, who collects fees and commissions, Jet is able to provide the bond at this lowered rate.
-For contractors who need to renew this bond each year to maintain their license with the OWRD, Jet has a monthly option at $20 a month.
+For contractors who need to renew this bond each year to maintain their license with the WRD, Jet has a monthly option at $10 a month.

 That said Jet does allow the well constructor, upon request, to have the original bond sent to them in the case they want to submit the original bond with their application form and permit fee.

-The bond form is sent to the ORWD at the following address:
+The bond form is sent to the WRD at the following address:

 State of Oregon Water Resources Department